ry-omouu/Color-Gradient-of-NGC-3982-from-Pan-STARRS-Photometry/README.md

  consistent with older stars dominating the nucleus and ongoing star formation in the disk.
  These results highlight the bulge-disk structure and stellar population gradients present in the galaxy.

-author's note: this project was made by an unsupervised undergraduate student for fun and out of curiosity, i highly discourage anyone from using the results i got as reference to their work :)
+author's note: this project was made by an unsupervised undergraduate student with the help of chatgpt for fun and out of curiosity, i highly discourage anyone from using the results i got as reference to their work :)